lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 This construction applies for all variants of elliptic curve Diffie-Hellman used in this specification: ECDH, X25519, and X448.

 The simplifications from the DHKEM definition in [RFC9180] is that since the ciphertext and receiver's public key are included explicitly in the composite KEM combiner, there is no need to construct the `kem_context` object, and since a domain separator is included explicitly in the composite KEM combiner there is no need to perform the labelled steps of `ExtractAndExpand()`.

+Note that, at least at the time of writing, the algorithm `DHKEM` is not defined as a standalone algorithm within PKIX standards and it does not have an assigned algorithm OID, so it connot be used directly with CMS KEMRecipientInfo [RFC9629]; it is merely a building block for the composite algorithm.

 ### Composite Encaps